TheG00dLad/Embedded-Systems/Readme2.md

 ![TEK00001](https://github.com/user-attachments/assets/16c276cc-c6c4-429a-a47f-7e4ab50002cb)
 ![TEK00002](https://github.com/user-attachments/assets/1ca19286-4941-4b1f-8f07-088e126f9bb8)

+Image 1 was the default systick, sampling at a supposed 44.1KHz.
+The second image was when the systick passthrough was set to 400, meaning it ran at 200KHz.
+The third image is the periperhal to peripheral DMA, which attained a greater resolution.
 As visibile on the oscilloscope readings, there is a far greater resolution on DMA versus systick, even when the systick was set to a value of 400.
 Calling DMA is a large task.
 To call it, alot of use of the reference manual for the STM32L43XXX Arm-based 32 MCUs was needed.